rbishop/rbishop.github.io/_posts/2014-02-12-avoid-whitespace-shame-git-stripspace.markdown

 ### Meet git-stripspace
 To most people, git is just an amazing revision control system.
-Along with that, git also ships with some other pretty handy tools. ``git-stripspace`` is one of these such tools. `git-stripspace` does exactly what it name says, it strips trailing whitespace from the end of lines!
+Along with that, git also ships with some other pretty handy tools. ``git-stripspace`` is one of these such tools. `git-stripspace` does exactly what its name says, it strips trailing whitespace from the end of lines!

 Let's fire up our command line and get acquainted.